Missile Technology Control Regime: History

 Israel, Romania and Slovakia have agreed to follow MTCR export rules, although they are not yet members.

 The regime has its limitations; member countries have been known to clandestinely violate the rules.
 Some of these countries, with varying degrees of foreign assistance, have deployed medium-range ballistic missiles which can travel more than 1,000 km and are researching missiles with greater ranges; Israel and China have deployed strategic nuclear SLCMs, ICBMs and satellite-launch systems.
 Countries which are not MTCR members buy and sell on the global arms market; North Korea is currently viewed as the primary source of ballistic-missile proliferation in the world, and China has supplied ballistic missiles and technology to Pakistan.
 China supplied DF-3A IRBMs to Saudi Arabia in 1988 before it informally agreed to follow MTCR guidelines.
 Israel cannot export its Shavit space-launch system due to its non-member MTCR status, although the Clinton administration allowed an import waiver for US companies to buy the Shavit in 1994.

 Over 20 countries have ballistic missile systems.
 The International Code of Conduct against Ballistic Missile Proliferation (ICOC), also known as the Hague Code of Conduct, was established in 2002.
 The code, which calls for restraint and care in the proliferation of ballistic missile systems capable of delivering weapons of mass destruction, has 119 members.
 Its mission is similar to the MTCR's, an export group.

 India applied for membership in June 2015 with support from Russia, France and the United States, and became a member on 27 June 2016.

 Pakistan is not a member of the MTCR.
 Although it has expressed a desire to join the group, it has not submitted an application.
 The Pakistani government has pledged to adhere to MTCR guidelines, and analysts believe that the country is doing so.
+However, they haven't provided any evidence in support of the same.

 In 2020, the U.S. government announced that it would reinterpret its implementation of the MTCR to expedite sales of unmanned aerial vehicles (UAVs) to other countries.
 The revised U.S. policy will reinterpret how the MTCR applies to drones which travel at speeds under 800 km/h, such as the Predator and Reaper drones (made by General Atomics) and the Global Hawk drone (made by Northrop Grumman).